bloxithic/cheats/README.md

-# Modified Blooket Cheats
+# loudstatic6's Scripts

-This is a modified version of Blooket Cheats by 05Konz, and includes code from TheCinnamonToastCrunch.
+This is a script collection that includes modified version of Blooket Cheats by 05Konz, and some code from TheCinnamonToastCrunch.

 **Modified by:** bloxithic